-For professionals who work in Public Relations, dealing with the media is an integral part of the job.
+For Public Relations professionals, dealing with the media is integral to the job.
 But interacting with reporters and editors can sometimes be challenging.
 Below are some ideas on how to develop a good working relationship with the media:

 Make sure your contacts are relevant

 Journalists are flooded with emails and phone calls.
 So when you reach out to a reporter, make sure you’ve done your homework.
-Do you think they’d be interested in hearing about your client and the story idea you’re going to share?
+Will they be interested in your client and the story idea?
 What have they written about in the past?
 What is the background of the reporter and the publication?
-If you know the answers to these questions before you call or email, your likelihood of success increases because your efforts can be more focused.
+Knowing the answers to these questions before you make contact will increase your likelihood of success because your efforts are more focused.

 Interact on social media